We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-“Science has yet to find a single ingredient, molecule, or product that can reverse or slow the aging process,” explains Frey.
+“Science has yet to find a single ingredient, molecule, or product that can reverse or slow the aging process,” Frey explains.

-As well as improving the look and feel of skin, hyaluronic acid has a number of other uses.
+As well as improving the look and feel of your skin (at any age), hyaluronic acid has a number of other uses.
+For example, it can:

-It assists with the wound healing and skin repair process and can act as an antioxidant to protect skin from damaging molecules called free radicals.
+- act as an antioxidant to protect skin from damaging molecules called free radicals

-The word “acid” may frighten some people, but there’s little need to be worried about this skin care ingredient.
+The word “acid” may frighten some people, but you don’t need to worry about this skin care ingredient.

-As hyaluronic acid is a normal part of skin, Frey says it’s very rare to have an allergic reaction to it.
+As hyaluronic acid is a natural part of skin, Frey says allergic reactions to it are rare.

-It’s recommended to steer clear of anything above 2% to avoid irritation or dryness.
+Steer clear of anything above 2 percent to avoid irritation or dryness.

-If you experience any kind of adverse effect, reach out to a dermatologist or other healthcare provider for advice.
+If you experience any kind of adverse effect, reach out to a dermatologist or other healthcare professional for advice.

-Hyaluronic acid is suitable for all skin types — even those who have sensitive skin or are prone to breakouts.
+Hyaluronic acid can work for people with any skin type — even those who have sensitive skin or are prone to breakouts.

-It’s also safe to apply the acid to your skin if you’re pregnant or breastfeeding.
+It’s also safe to apply the acid to your skin if you’re pregnant or nursing.

 Dermatologists can provide personalized advice and product recommendations for your skin type or concern.